Ga11u/tekna-workshop/mongodb/README.md

 In the web UI, you can click on *Create Database* (top-right corner).

 From the command line.
-First we need to run the Mongo shell:
+First, we need to run the Mongo shell:

 ```docker
 docker run --network tutorial --rm -it rtsp/mongosh mongosh -- mongodb://mongodb:27017
 ```

 MongoDB uses collections to organise the databases.
 Similar to namespaces in other databases.
-By executing the folling sentence, you can create a new database named `store`.
+By executing the following sentence, you can create a new database named `store`.
 This database can contain collections, which are analogous to tables.

 ```mongo
 use store
 ```

-MongoDB is a schema-free database, thefore you do not need to define the data structure.
-In this case, to instantiate the shopping cart class, you only need to create an instance in a collection named `shopping_cart` (if the collections does not exist, MongoDB will create it):
+MongoDB is a schema-free database, therefore you do not need to define the data structure.
+In this case, to instantiate the shopping cart class, you only need to create an instance in a collection named `shopping_cart` (if the collection does not exist, MongoDB will create it):

 ```mermaid
 classDiagram